chrismlee26/chrismlee26/README.md

 ## Hey!

-I'm Chris Lee, a React & Javascript developer currently at Make School @ Dominican University of California '22 in SF slowly growing into a full-stack SWE.
-Formerly a designer from the architectural space, I've lived and worked in Vancouver, Shanghai and NYC spending 10 years designing homes, major corporate offices, buildings, furniture, products and fashion.
+I'm Chris Lee, a React & Javascript developer currently at Make School @ Dominican University of California '22 slowly growing into a full-stack SWE.
+Formerly a designer from the architectural space, I've lived and worked in Vancouver, Shanghai and NYC spending 10 years designing luxury homes, major corporate offices, buildings, furniture, products and fashion.
 I've dabbled as a punk-rock bassist with two EP's (sold a few hundred records, played a few dozen shows), flew Cessna's for 4 years and launched a brand as an entrepreneurial product developer.
-Join me as I connect the dots between my passion for building beautiful things through technology to create the awesome, useful commercial projects I've always imagined.
+Join me as I continue my passion for building beautiful things through technology to create the awesome, useful commercial projects I've always imagined.

 Currently working on mastering JS, React & Python, learning mobile in React Native and backend through Express/Vue.